cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/cloud-storage.md

 ## Block Storage (Cinder)

 Block storage using Cinder is the traditional way of providing storage with OpenStack.
-Volume can be created through the advanced tab in the Azimuth portal.
+Volumes can be created through the advanced tab in the Azimuth portal.
 Kubernetes clusters can also use Cinder using the Cinder CSI Driver, which is installed on Azimuth Kubernetes clusters by default.

 Due to the limited amount of available block storage, we do not recommend that it is used for large volumes of data - fileshare should be used instead.